TheMisinformationGame/MisinformationGame/docs/FirebasePricing.md

 |  Upload operations  |  20K/day  |  $0.05/10k  |
 |  Download operations  |  50K/day  |  $0.004/10k  |

-## 3. Pricing Estimates for an Example Study
+## 3. Pricing Estimates for Example Studies
 We can make pricing estimates for running a study by considering two different example studies.
 Each example study will contain 100 posts and 30 sources.
 We will